BPB plc: Recent history

 In 1987 it bought Rigips, a well-known brand in Austria, Germany, Italy and the Netherlands.
 In April 1996, it bought Borgadts of Germany for £21m.
 In June 1996, it bought Gypsum Industries of South Africa for £28m.
 In October 1998, it bought Gyproc of Scandinavia for £95m, already having a joint venture called Scancem.
 In March 2000 it bought Heidelberger Dammsysteme of Germany, which made polystyrene insulation, for £22m.
 In June 2000, it acquired the Celotex company of the US, which made ceiling tiles, for £230m.
 In January 2001, it bought Rawlplug Ltd. for £27m.
 In October 2002, it acquired Gyproc Benelux of Belgium for £52m.

 In March 2002 it acquired James Hardie Industries, another US business, for £245 million.

 Takeover

-BPB regained its place in the FTSE 100 Index in June 2005 after an absence of 14 years.

 However, since May 1996, BPB had a joint venture with the French company Saint-Gobain, making glass fibre insulation.
 In August 2005, BPB received a hostile takeover bid from Saint-Gobain, which set a price of 720 pence per share.
 The BPB initially resisted this strongly, but eventually accepted a revised bid of 775 pence per share, which valued the company at £3.9billion (US$6.7 billion).
-BPB was delisted in December 2005.

 Operations

-BPB was a multinational company with operations in Europe, the Middle East, Africa and Asia.
-In Europe its main rivals are Lafarge of France and Knauf of Germany, which has a UK plant at Immingham.

-Plasterboard is mainly used for internal partition walls.
-BPB's other products include plaster, insulating materials, fastenings, decorative wall covering and ceiling components.
-British Gypsum has plants at Barrow upon Soar in Leicestershire, Kirkby Thore in Cumbria, Mountfield near Robertsbridge in East Sussex, Sherburn-in-Elmet in North Yorkshire and East Leake in Nottinghamshire.
-It also has training facilities in Erith, south-east London, Clevedon, North Somerset, and Flitwick, in Bedfordshire.
+The company's subsidiary British Gypsum, which was the UK operating arm of the company, operates as a subsidiary of Saint-Gobain, with five manufacturing sites in Britain as of 2012.